 Nevertheless, both features have downsides.
 Adding CC to video content might distract the audience.
 Instead of focusing on creative shots, they will be distracted by CC.
 The same goes for subtitles; they can misalign with the voice and may not provide the actual context of the voice.

-The key to choosing CC or Subtitles is to be audience-oriented and look at the types of viewers your video content will attract.
+The key to choosing CC or Subtitles is to be audience-oriented and look at the types of viewers your video content will attract. instead of only focusing on subtitles vs captions.

 Conclusion